 For the Somituri Project, our short-term strategy is to develop as soon as the resource base, project schedule and the techno-economics allow; a multi-pit resource of a sufficient grade and size that will support a mine of regional significance on the Imbo Licence.

-The “Imbo Licence” forms part of the greater “Somituri Project” which in turn, incorporates all eight exploitation Licences (606 km2) held by KGL-Somituri SPRL.
+The “Imbo Licence” forms part of the greater “Somituri Project” which in turn, incorporates all eight exploitation Licences (606 km2) held by KGL-Somituri SARL.
 The Imbo Licence, covers an area of 122 km2 and incorporates, a number of historic Belgian mines, whose production between 1920 and 1959, amounted to some 0.3 Moz of gold.

 Additionally we will:

-- undertake a focussed exploration programme on all eight properties held by KGL-Somituri SPRL, with the ultimate long-term objective being to delineate sufficient resources to support one or more mines on the other eight licences;
+- undertake a focussed exploration programme on all eight properties held by KGL-Somituri SARL, with the ultimate long-term objective being to delineate sufficient resources to support one or more mines on the other eight licences;

-- unlock the value of the potential gold resources contained within the 12 exploration licences held by KWR Iron SPRL.
+- unlock the value of the potential gold resources contained within the 12 exploration licences held by KWR Iron SARL.
 These exploration Licences cover an area of some 2058 km2 of under explored Archean Isiro and Ngayu Greenstones.
 These Greenstone belts have characteristics analogous to other Archaean Greenstone Belts that host gold deposits, such as the Abitibi Greenstone Belt in Ontario and Quebec, Canada and the Lake Victoria Greenstone Belt in Tanzania; and

 Our long term objective is to become a major gold producer in the northeast DRC.